Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 Resolver is one of the most important part in Appsync.\
 and even more important if you are thinking of adding most of the business logic in the resolver.
 Let's get Started.

 First we need to create a data Source.
 We will create a DynamoDB data source.
-We need to use VTL ( Velocity template language ) to add our business logic.
+We need to use VTL ( Velocity template language ) in which we add our business logic.

 **What is VTL ?**\
 Apache Velocity Template Language (VTL) is a Java-based template engine.\